LouieOHagan/CI-Milestone1-Project/README.md

 ##### Walk With Us Page

 - **Why Walk With Us Information Section**
-    - In desktop view (screen width size of 992px and above) the section is split into 2 rows.
+    - In desktop view (screen width size of 992px and above) the section is split into two rows.
 The title is on top which has the styled horizontal rule underneath it.
-Underneath the section header there is 3 paragraphs of text which are centered in the row.
+Underneath the section header there are three paragraphs of text which are centered in the row.

     - In tablet view (screen width sizes between 992px to 767px) there is not much change other than sizing of content but it is all responsive.